AlexanderAberg/heritage-housing/README.md

 <img src="docs/plots/regression_performance.png" alt='Regression Performance'>

-Conduct a correlation study using Pearson and Spearma
+## Future
-## Unfixed Bugs
+In the future I need to improve this README.
 The graphic needs to be fixed where you write in data of your own house.

 ## Deployment

 ### The project is deployed on Render, with following steps:

-1. Log in to Heroku and create an App
+1. Log in to Render and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Choose the port and Python version in  “Add Environment Variable”.